eric5rivera/eric5rivera.github.io/projects/ku-kaawale.md

 ## The dust has settled...
 Now what?
 While initially it felt like we had failed, I realized that I had to learn a lot throughout those three weeks.
+I really enjoy reflecting upon this experience, as it brings a broad spectrum of emotions back to mind.
+From the excitement of starting a big project, to the fear of the unknown, to the stress of the clock ticking, and to the joys of learning new things, this was overall an excellent experience.
+I cannot put a price on how valuable this experience was for me and the whole team.

 HACC 2020 has been my second hackathon I've ever participated in.
-I'm discouraged to take on my third hackathon.
+I'm encouraged to take on my third hackathon.
 Considering that we are all living during the pandemic, I'm more open to trying national hackathons that are not local to the state of Hawaii.